Nash-254/ACEs-and-Partner-Relationships/README.md

 The project aims to:

 **1. To examine assortative mating by adversity**
-- Identify patterns of partner similarity in reported Adverse Childhood Experiences (ACEs) and determine whether individuals with specific ACE histories are more likely to pair with partners who share similar experiences.
+- Identify patterns of partner similarity in reported Adverse Childhood Experiences (ACEs) and determine whether individuals with specific ACE histories are more likely to pair with partners who share similar experiences. [^1]
-(Data source: Table 3 — Odds ratios of partner ACE associations)

 **2. To assess the cumulative impact of shared ACE exposure on relationship and family outcomes**
-- Compare socioeconomic, emotional, and health outcomes across ACE exposure groups (none, one partner high, both high) to determine how shared childhood adversity affects relationship quality and family well-being.
-(Data source: Table 4 — Couples’ outcomes)
+- Compare socioeconomic, emotional, and health outcomes across ACE exposure groups (none, one partner high, both high) to determine how shared childhood adversity affects relationship quality and family well-being. [^2]

 ## Tools & Technologies Used
 A hybrid approach integrated **SQL’s efficiency** in data extraction, schema design, and structured data management with **Python’s powerful statistical analysis** and **rich visualization** capabilities, delivering a workflow that was both efficient and insight-driven.